apecloud/kubeblocks/docs/user_docs/cli/kbcli_bench_ycsb.md

-      --record-count int                   the number of records to use (default 1000) --scan-proportion int                the percentage of scan operations in benchmark --threads ints                       the number of threads to use (default [1]) --update-proportion int              the percentage of update operations in benchmark --user string                        the user of database
+      --record-count int                   the number of records to use (default 1000) --scan-proportion int                the percentage of scan operations in benchmark --threads ints                       the number of threads to use (default [1]) --tolerations strings                Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"' --update-proportion int              the percentage of update operations in benchmark --user string                        the user of database
 ```